nanfengpo/chat/tinode-db/README.md

-# Utility to Create and initialize `tinode` DB in a RethinkDB or MySQL
+# Utility to Create and initialize `nanfengpo` DB in a RethinkDB or MySQL

 ## Build the package: